shadownrun/Renkin42SWT/src/main/resources/README.txt

 		Dropped by Tortured Souls.
 Used to craft Spectral Bricks.
 	Corrupted Ectoplasm:
 		Dropped by Corrupted Souls, used to craft Corrupted Spectral Bricks.
+	Spectral Brick:
+		Crafted from bricks and ectoplasm, use 4 to craft a Spectral Brick Block.
+	Corrupted Spectral Brick:
+		Same as Spectral Brick, but with Corrupted Ectoplasm.
 	Broken Brick:
 		Does 2-4 damage and inflicts 6-12 seconds of nausea;
 	Broken Nether Brick: